miptleha/miptleha-blog/_posts/2020-03-13-How to stop programming.md

 American women are a myth.
-Your mental desktop full of slender and affordable icons upskirt, but in fact such devices loaded only at Hollywood cattle depots.
+Your mental desktop full of slender and affordable icons upskirt, but in fact such devices loaded only at Hollywood lawn.

 But much worse than the other.
 Are you used to
 Russian women who run for